top of page

 Figure 1: Mauritius Oil Spill visualization as on 10th August 2020.
 Extracted using SAR (Sentinel-1) imagery

 Much thanks to RUS Copernicus for the training data.
-Sentinel-1B SAR imagery has a 5 m by 20 m spatial resolution.
-The results are indicative in nature and for informational purposes only.
+Sentinel-1B SAR imagery has a 5 m by 20 m Spatial Resolution.
+The results are indicative in nature and for informational purposes only

 Zoomed out view of Figure 1 - Mauritius Oil Spill visualization